grin-compiler/grin-compiler.github.io/index.md

 layout: grin-default
 ---

+**Page Status: work in progress**

+GRIN is a compiler backend and an intermediate language.
+The goal is to bring the benefits of whole program analysis and optimization for functional languages especially Haskell.
+The main benefits are:
+  - **smaller executables** *(more accurate dead code elimination)*
+  - **faster programs** *(better strictness analysis and unboxing)*

 - utilize recent pointer analysis and control flow analisis results, useful for:
   - generate much smaller binaries (better dead code elimination)
   - compile faster programs (better strictness analysis)